 Now, in the end, let’s talk about battery life.
 If there’s one aspect of the Canon G1 X Mark III that could be considered to be our least favorite one, that has to be its battery life.
-Rated at only around 200 shots, which is 115 below compared to Canon SX50 HS is below the endurance we would consider to be average for a compact camera and would certainly hurt your ability to shoot the entire day without having to charge or change your battery.
+Rated at only around 200 shots, which is 115 below compared to Canon SX50 HS is below the endurance we would consider to be average for a compact camera and certainly would hurt your ability to shoot the entire day without having to charge or change your battery.
 Just like Panasonic Lumix DMC-GF7 which can only do 230 shots.
-So, the heavier users out there should definitely carry an additional battery with them or make use of the available in-body charging and use an external battery bank to keep the camera filled up for as long as the capacity of that power bank allows it.
+So, the heavier users out there should definitely carry an additional battery with them or make use of the available in-body charging and use an external battery bank to keep the camera filled up for as long as the of that power bank allows it.
 These aren’t the most elegant solutions for hassle-free photography you would expect to get from a compact camera, but considering how much power the G1 X Mark III manages to offer we would call them acceptable solutions to one of the only serious flaws this Canon has to its side.

 Now, if there’s one part of the entire shooting experience that the Canon PowerShot G1 X Mark III brings to the table that resembles using a smartphone the most, it has to be its video recording and the features related to it.
 Since it lacks dedicated microphone and headphone jacks (and relies on a decent pair of built-in microphones) and offers reliable and fast focusing performance while recording, it can be easily left in Auto mode and used to shoot decent quality videos stress-free.